djsauble/api-generator/README.md

       }
     }

-In addition, a message will be sent to the original connection which enabled passcodes, letting them know that a client successfully connected.
+In addition, a message will be broadcast to all clients, letting them know that a passcode was successfully used.

     {
       type: 'passcodes:used',